kyma-project/community/collaboration/sig-core/proposals/ui-api-layer-modularization.md

 The only required field is the unique name of the resource.

 Extending the existing custom resources, `Microfrontend` and `ClusterMicrofrontend`, has been considered.
 If the `(Cluster)Microfrontend` resource had references to the required UI API Layer modules, then we cannot make sure that the Kyma component is actually installed.
-There could be microfrontends that depend on two components.
+There could be micro frontends that depend on two components.
 If just one of them is not installed, it would result in an error/crash.

 On the other hand, combining two ideas together, `ConsoleBackendModule` and relation in `(Cluster)Microfrontend` to `ConsoleBackendModule`, would be too complicated.